 There are several interesting and worthwhile areas to explore in the 16th, but be aware that this is a large arrondissement, and taking the Metro or bus from one point to the next is often wise.

-The area around Metro Passy, also referred to as Passy Village, is quiet, leafy, and full of subdued charm.
-Visit its main shopping areas around the metro, winding, steep lanes, and residential streets abounding with Art-Deco buildings.
-It’s home to charming free sites such as the Passy Cemetery and the Maison de Balzac museum (housed in the former residence of the famous writer).
+The Passy neighborhood, stretching from Metro Passy in the east to La Muette in the west, is quiet, leafy, and full of subdued charm.
+Visit its main shopping areas and markets,, winding, steep lanes, and residential streets abounding with Art-Deco buildings.
+It’s also home to charming free sites such as the Passy Cemetery and the Maison de Balzac museum (housed in the former residence of the famous writer).